deivyka/SHC4300/README.md

-# Folder description
-SHC4300: Software / Hardware Codevelopment of Embedded Systems
+# SHC4300: Software / Hardware Codevelopment of Embedded Systems

 ### For more info on Markdown see:
 [Cheatsheet for Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)